IndexZer0/eloquent-filtering/README.md

 > [!NOTE]
 > This feature is intended for use when you're not using any user supplied column names and have complete developer control over the filters being applied.

-You can change the default allowed filters within the config file `eloquent-filtering`.
+You can change the default allowed filters within the config file `eloquent-filtering.php`.

 ```php
 'default_allowed_filter_list' => 'all',